History of Jerry Jones in Timeline

 2020: 32nd Season as Cowboys Owner

-The 2020 NFL season marked Jerry Jones' 32nd as the owner of the Dallas Cowboys, surpassing the combined tenures of his predecessors.
+The 2020 NFL season marked Jerry Jones' 32nd year as owner of the Dallas Cowboys.

-In March 2022, Jerry Jones faced legal action from a 25-year-old woman claiming to be his biological daughter.
-The woman is the daughter of a former airline employee.
-Jones had reportedly paid nearly $3 million to the woman and her mother.
+In March 2022, Jerry Jones faced legal action from a 25-year-old woman claiming he is her biological father.
+She is the daughter of a former airline employee whom Jones met in Little Rock, Arkansas.

 November 2022: Photo Surfaces Depicting Integration Incident

-In November 2022, a 1957 photo surfaced showing a 14-year-old Jerry Jones witnessing an argument during the integration of North Little Rock High School.
-Jones expressed regret in not doing more to help the Black students feel more accepted.
+In November 2022, a 1957 photo surfaced showing a 14-year-old Jerry Jones witnessing an argument during the integration of North Little Rock High School in Arkansas.

-On November 19, 2023, Jerry Jones announced that Jimmy Johnson would be inducted into the Cowboys Ring of Honor on December 30 of that year.
+On November 19, 2023, Jerry Jones announced that Jimmy Johnson would be inducted into the Cowboys Ring of Honor.

 In 2023, Jerry Jones mended relations with Jimmy Johnson, inducting him into the Cowboys Ring of Honor.

-On February 29, 2024, a court ordered Jerry Jones to undergo a paternity test concerning a woman's claim that he is her biological father.
+On February 29, 2024, a court decision required Jerry Jones to undergo a paternity test regarding a woman's claim that he is her biological father.

-As of November 2024, Forbes reported Jerry Jones' net worth to be $16.1 billion, largely attributed to his ownership stake in the Dallas Cowboys, valued at $10.1 billion.
+As of November 2024, Forbes reported Jerry Jones' net worth to be $16.1 billion, largely attributed to his ownership stake in the Dallas Cowboys, valued at $10.1 billion as the world's most valuable sports team.